Time Capsule (Parks and Recreation): Plot

-Leslie (Amy Poehler) is organizing the making of a time capsule, meant to be opened 50 years in the future and filled with items that encapsulate the spirit of Pawnee.
-A citizen named Kelly Larson (Will Forte) comes to Leslie's office and makes a passionate plea for the Twilight books to be included.
+Leslie is organizing the making of a time capsule, meant to be opened 50 years in the future and filled with items that encapsulate the spirit of Pawnee.
+A citizen named Kelly Larson comes to Leslie's office and makes a passionate plea for the Twilight books to be included.
 When Leslie refuses because the books have no connection to Pawnee, Kelly handcuffs himself to a pipe in her office until she reconsiders.
 He is able to stay several days because he brought food, water and a pillow.
-During his stay, Kelly notices Tom (Aziz Ansari) appears sad, and correctly deduces Tom is having romantic issues; Tom's girlfriend Lucy (Natalie Morales) has dumped him because Tom cannot get over the fact that his ex-wife, Wendy (Jama Williamson), is dating Ron (Nick Offerman).
+During his stay, Kelly notices Tom appears sad, and correctly deduces Tom is having romantic issues; Tom's girlfriend Lucy has dumped him because Tom cannot get over the fact that his ex-wife, Wendy, is dating Ron.
 Kelly encourages Tom to read Twilight, to which he initially scoffs, but after reading them finds he loves the books.
 Lucy later visits Tom and tells him she still likes him, and if he ever gets past his Ron & Wendy-jealousy problems he should call her.

-After Leslie notices the name "Liz Waverly" in one of Kelly's Twilight books, Kelly admits she is his 12-year-old daughter.
-He is divorced from her mother, and wants to put Twilight into the time capsule to impress her.
-Leslie now wants to include it, but Ben (Adam Scott) says if she makes one exception, everyone will want their own item in the capsule.
+After Leslie notices the name "Liz Waverly" in one of Kelly's Twilight books, Kelly admits Liz is his 12-year-old daughter, who introduced him to Twilight.
+Kelly is divorced from Liz's mother, and wants to put Twilight into the time capsule to impress Liz.
+Leslie now wants to include it, but Ben says if she makes one exception, everyone will want their own item in the capsule.
 Leslie decides to hold a public meeting so all citizens can make suggestions for capsule items.
 The meeting descends into chaos when the participants argue over what to include and make absurd suggestions, such as the ashes of a family member and the ashes of a pet cat.
-Conservative activist Marcia Langman (Darlene Hunt) argues Twilight should not be included because it is too anti-Christian, while a civil liberties organization member says that the book isn't suitable because it is pro-Christian.
+Conservative activist Marcia Langman argues Twilight should not be included because it is too anti-Christian, while a civil liberties organization member says that the book isn't suitable because it is pro-Christian.
 Leslie tries to compromise by making multiple time capsules, but she ultimately decides to stick to one capsule and include nothing except a video recording of the meeting, which she said represents Pawnee because it shows "a lot of people with a lot of opinions arguing passionately for what they believed in".
 Ben, a visiting state auditor, says he thinks the residents of Pawnee are strange, but he is impressed by their passion.